 The Minister of Parliamentary Affairs and Governance, Gail Teixeira; the Minister of Foreign Affairs and International Cooperation, Hugh Todd, United Nations Resident Coordinator, Yeşim Oruç and the Director of Projects at the Office of the President Marcia Nadir-Sharma, were also at the meeting.

-The Zonal stages of the National Bank of Dominica Ltd Sports Division Primary Schools boys… Read More
+National Bank of Dominica Ltd announced the winners of the NBD/Sports Division Primary Schools Football… Read More